sio/homelab/ansible/roles/morebooks/README.migration.md

   unmetered

-# Migration to a VM hosted at home
+# DONE: Migration to a VM hosted at home (April 2022)

 Because of 2022 Russia-Ukraine conflict and subsequent ban of Russian banks by VISA/MasterCard I was unable to continue renting VPS from Hetzner.
 I decided